TankaJahari/cyclistic.charliesun/README.md

  - Annual members used classic and electric bikes nearly evenly: 1,816,875 classic bike rides vs. 1,841,059 electric bike rides.

- - Electric bike rides were shorter than classic bike rides for both types of users.
+ - Rides with electric bikes were shorter than rides with classic bikes for both usertypes.

 ### Hour of Day

  - Visualizing the data for rides per hour of day showed both similarities and differences between the two user types.

- - For annual members, the ride count started low in the early morning, trended upwards and **spiked at 8AM**.
-It then trailed off before rising again and **peaked at 5PM**.
+ - For casual users, the ride count started low in the morning but continuously rose throughout the day and **peaked at 5PM** before a decline into the nighttime hours.

- - For casual users, the ride count also started low in the morning but continuously trended upwards throughout the day and also peaked at around 5PM.
+ - For annual members, the ride count also started low in the early morning, but rose more rapidly and **spiked at 8AM**.
+It then trailed off until 12PM before rising again and **peaked at 5PM**.
+There was a steeper decline into the nighttime hours for annual members.

 ### Day of Week